CaptKay/CaptKay/README.md

 - 👋 Hi, I’m Kingsley Kanu
 - 👀 I’m interested in developing myself to the extent of implementing anything I could ever think of.
-- 🌱 I’m currently perfecting Java and C#
+- 🌱 I’m always perfecting Java and C# core programming.
+- 🛠️ I'm still breaking codes as always with pleasure. #RegressionExpert
 - 💞️ I’m looking forward to collaborations on open source projects
 - 📫 How to reach me on suge.kanu@gmail.com